magomimmo/modern-cljs/doc/tutorial-08.md

 ```

 As you can see, we added a new arity to manage the expanded set of
-CLJS source file to be excluded from compilation.
+CLJS source files to be excluded from compilation.
 The files exclusion
 is obtained by adding a new `and` clause to the anonymous function
 passed to `filter` HFO.